E-commerce

 What question does each URL answer?
 Informational, transactional, navigational?

 Is the site fast, secure (HTTPS), usable on mobile?
-Are sitemap and robots consistent?
+Sitemap and robots coherent?

 Content and UX

-Do the titles and texts reflect the offering?
-Does navigation help users find collections?
+Do the headings and text reflect the offer?
+Does navigation help find the collections?

 Popularity and links

-Which quality sites can recommend your expertise or your products?
+Which quality sites can recommend your expertise or products?

-The technical pillar also includes tracking performance as perceived by users: Google relies on mobile-first indexing by default for most sites, which reinforces the importance of a proper smartphone experience.
-For e-commerce, think about web pixels and measurement only after technical stability: clean tracking helps avoid making decisions based on distorted data.
+The technical pillar also includes tracking performance perceived by users: Google relies on mobile-first indexing by default for most sites, which reinforces the importance of a proper smartphone experience.
+For e-commerce, think of web pixels and measurement only after technical stability: clean tracking avoids making decisions based on skewed data.

 Comparison of the three stages

 The following table summarizes where to focus effort based on your SEO maturity.
-The priorities are indicative: adjust them to your margin, your seasonality, and your CMS.
+The priorities are indicative: adjust them to your margins, your seasonality, and your CMS.

 Stage